kokitsuyuzaki/maharank-workflow/README.md

 # maharank-workflow
 Snakemake workflow to generate the reference files for MahaRank

-This workflow consists of XXXX workflows as follows:
+This workflow consists of nine workflows as follows:

 - **workflow/identifier.smk**: ID retreival